Article

 5. Additional Signs and Reasons for Consolidating Vendor Services

-The above are the most clear-cut reasons that it’s time for you to consider assessing your vendor services, but there are a few more to keep in mind, like the following:
+The above are the most clear-cut reasons that it’s time for you to consider assessing your vendor services.
+But there are a few more reasons to keep in mind, like the following:

-- Ineffective and inefficient communication can cause confusion and bad outcomes
+• Ineffective and inefficient communication that causes confusion and bad outcomes

 Evergreen Can Help You Assess Your Vendor Roster—and Provide Solutions